Necron3574/Necron3574.github.io/pages/aspire24.md

 ![Picture with Jazz](/assets/images/Jazz_pic.jpg){: width="70%" style="display:block; margin-left:auto; margin-right:auto"}

 After changing into our evening attire, we hopped on the monorail and headed straight to MoPOP for the social night.
-The event was extemely well organized, with the entire museum booked out for us.
+The event was extremely well organized, with the entire museum booked out for us.

 Inside, they had fascinating exhibits ranging from Batman's original suit from the 1990s to Jimi Hendrix's iconic guitars.
 The atmosphere was lively a DJ, whose playlist also included some bollywood bangers to cater to the Indian folks, and a dance floor where we enjoyed ourselves to the fullest.